lhmouse/asteria/doc/standard-library.md

 ### `std.string.utf8_decode(text, [permissive])`

-* Decodes the UTF-8 string, `text`, into UTF code points, represented as an array of integers.
+* Decodes the UTF-8 string, `text`, into Unicode characters, represented as an array of integers.
 When an invalid code sequence is encountered, if `permissive` is set to `true`, all its code units are re-interpreted as isolated bytes according to ISO/IEC 8859-1; otherwise this function fails.